Action of 18 June 1793

-The action of 18 June 1793 was one of the most celebrated encounters between British and French frigates during the French Revolutionary Wars.
+The action of 18 June 1793 was an encounter between British and French frigates during the War of the First Coalition.
 The action occurred off Start Point in Devon, when the British frigate HMS Nymphe encountered and chased the French frigate Cléopâtre.
 During the previous month, Cléopâtre and another frigate, Sémillante, had been successfully raiding British merchant shipping in the English Channel and Eastern Atlantic from their base at Cherbourg-en-Cotentin.
 In response, the British frigates Nymphe and HMS Venus had been ordered to intercept and defeat the French frigates and on 27 May Venus and Sémillante fought an inconclusive engagement off Cape Finisterre.

 On 17 June, Nymphe was cruising alone off the Devon coast under Captain Edward Pellew when a sail appeared to the south east.
 Closing to investigate, Pellew rapidly identified the ship as Cléopâtre and gave chase, the French frigate initially fleeing but Captain Jean Mullon then turning to fight as Nymphe began to overtake his ship.
 At 06:15, with both crews cheering loudly, the frigates exchanged broadsides, the action lasting 50 minutes.
 Both ships fought hard, but at 07:10 the British crew were able to successfully board the French frigate and haul down the tricolour.
 Mullon was mortally wounded in the engagement, and his crew lost 63 casualties compared to 50 on board Nymphe.
 Pellew returned to Britain with his prize, the first major French warship captured during the conflict, and was proclaimed a hero.